 the Population Genomics Program within the Department of Health Research Methods, Evidence, and Impact (HEI) at McMaster University.
 Registration is free to everyone.

 The event will explore the evidence for ‘omics and utility in the health care setting – including COVID-19 and the lungs, depression and gut inflammation, novel platforms in cancer treatment, nutrition, and more.

-Co-hosts are Zena Samaan, Department of Psychiatry and Behavioural Neurosciences, and PHRI Senior Scientist Guillaume Paré, Director of the Genetic and Molecular Epidemiology Lab (GMEL), which is is a leading integrated “omics” platform, including proteomics (>1,500 proteins per sample), high-throughput genotyping and DNA sequencing, epigenetics and metabolomics, using advanced analytic and bioinformatics tools including Mendelian randomization and artificial intelligence.
+Co-hosts are Zena Samaan, Department of Psychiatry and Behavioural Neurosciences, and PHRI Senior Scientist Guillaume Paré, Director of the Clinical Research Laboratory and Biobank and Genetic and Molecular Epidemiology Laboratory (CRLB-GMEL), which is is a leading integrated “omics” platform, including proteomics (>1,500 proteins per sample), high-throughput genotyping and DNA sequencing, epigenetics and metabolomics, using advanced analytic and bioinformatics tools including Mendelian randomization and artificial intelligence.